FiscalCoder/zoho-mern-admin-ERP/README.md

 employee2@gmail.com
 password

-Go to users form the sidebar and click on the first action button of employee2 to get into the task page with already populated data
+Go to users from the sidebar and click on the first action button of employee2 to get into the task page with already populated data